pingcap/docs/dev/reference/tools/data-migration/from-aurora.md

 # Migrate from AWS Aurora MySQL to TiDB

-This document describes how to migrate from [AWS Aurora MySQL](https://aws.amazon.com/rds/aurora/details/) to TiDB by using TiDB Data Migration (DM).
+This document describes how to migrate from [AWS Aurora MySQL](https://aws.amazon.com/rds/aurora/details/mysql-details/?nc1=h_ls) to TiDB by using TiDB Data Migration (DM).

 ## Step 1: Enable binlog in the Aurora cluster

-Assuming that you want to migrate data from two Aurora clusters to TiDB, the information list of the Aurora clusters is listed in the following table.
-The Aurora-1 contains a seperate reader endpoint.
+Assuming that you want to migrate data from two Aurora clusters to TiDB, the information of the Aurora clusters is listed in the following table.
+The Aurora-1 cluster contains a seperate reader endpoint.

 | Cluster | Endpoint | Port | Role |
 |:-------- |:--- | :--- | :--- |